Linearization of the box-ball system with box capacity L

 \section{Introduction}

 In 1990, Takahashi and Satsuma introduced a soliton cellular automaton called the box-ball system (BBS) \cite{TS}.
-The state of the original BBS is described with infinite boxes that can hold only one ball (that is, box capacity is one) and finite balls.
-It has since been studied from a variety of perspectives, including ultradiscretization of soliton equations \cite{TH,TTMS}, crystal bases \cite{KOSTY}, and the inverse scattering method \cite{Ta1}.
+The state of the original BBS is described with infinitely many boxes and finitely many balls, where each box can hold at most one ball (that is, box capacity is one).
+It has since been studied from various perspectives, including ultradiscretization of soliton equations \cite{TH,TTMS}, crystal bases \cite{KOSTY}, and the inverse scattering method \cite{Ta1,WRSG}.

 Kuniba et al. found that the time evolution of the BBS can be linearized using the Kerov-Kirillov-Reshetikhin (KKR) bijection \cite{KOSTY,Ta1}.
 The KKR bijection was originally introduced for the analysis of solvable lattice models \cite{KKR} and was later investigated in relation to Kashiwara crystals.
-For the BBS with box capacity one, the procedure to compose the KKR bijection was simplified with ``01-arc lines'' and an elementary proof was given by Kakei et al. \cite{KNTW} The 01-arc lines are used to describe the time evolution of the BBS, and they are applied to BBS analysis in the context of probability theory \cite{CKST}.
+For the BBS with box capacity one, the procedure to compose the KKR bijection was simplified with ``01-arc lines''\cite{KS}, and an elementary proof was given by Kakei et al. \cite{KNTW} The 01-arc lines are used to describe the time evolution of the BBS, and they are applied to BBS analysis in the context of probability theory \cite{CKST}.

-In this paper, we give a method of linearizing the time evolution of the BBS with box capacity $L$ by decomposing a state into two sequences: 1) a sequence that shifts to the right at speed one and 2) a binary sequence that exhibits the time evolution of the BBS with box capacity one.
-Our method of decomposition can be easily applied to a state which includes a negative value or a value greater than the box capacity.
+In this paper, we give a method of linearizing the time evolution of the BBS with box capacity $L$ by decomposing a state into two sequences: 1) a sequence that shifts to the right at speed 1 and 2) a binary sequence that exhibits the time evolution of the BBS with box capacity.
+Our decomposition method can be easily applied to a state with a negative value or a value greater than the box capacity.

 We use the following notation in this paper: \begin{itemize} \item Semi-infinite integer sequence: $\BS{\eta}=(\eta_0, \eta_1, \eta_2, \ldots), \eta_j\in\mathbb{Z}\ (j=0,1,2,\ldots)$. \item The $j$-th component of $\BS{\eta}$: $(\BS{\eta})_j=\eta_j.$ \end{itemize}